 A master teacher demonstrates excellence inside and outside of the classroom through consistent leadership and focused collaboration to maximize student learning.
 A master teacher strives for distinguished teaching and continued professional growth as specified by the Standards for Ohio Teachers.
 (Ohio Department of Education, Spring 2010)

 Advanced professional licenses will be the preferred requirements for teacher leadership positions in the district in the future.
-Within five years it is possible that there may be a pool of teachers with these licenses to fill mentor and coaching positions, as well as team/grade level leadership opportunities.
+In the upcoming years, the pool of teachers with these licenses may be sought to fill mentor and coaching positions, as well as team/grade level leadership opportunities.

 -a forum to help candidates and get feedback